Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 free kick won

-Martin Kelly (Crystal Palace PL2) wins a free kick in the defensive half.
+Ethon Varian (Stoke City PL2) wins a free kick in the attacking half.

 3'